-Students learn and practice the skills required to pass the US Coast Guard (USCG) Merchant Mariner exam for Able Seaman.
-It is highly recommended that students have their Merchant Mariner's application approved by the USCG before enrolling in the course.
+Students learn and practice the skills required to pass the US Coast Guard (USCG) Merchant Marine exam for Able Bodied Seaman.
+Upon successful completion of this training, the student will receive a certificate of completion that satisfies the USCG testing requirements for Able Bodied Seaman any rating.
+It is highly recommended that students have their Merchant Mariner's application approved by the USCG before enrolling in this course. .
 Prerequisite: Instructor approval.
 SUMMER, FALL, WINTER, SPRING